trisulnsm/apps/analyzers/prune-encrypted-pcap/README.md

 # Prune PCAP storage

+> *New*  Metrics to measure how many flows were excluded from PCAP for each category

 ### Calling NSM Practitioners  !!

 Don't waste precious Disk Space and Write IOPs storing encrypted packets from